Prelf1992/explainable-ai-toolkit/README.md

 * Commit 337: Style: Update build config algorithm for better readability. at 2025-09-29 09:06:52
 * Commit 338: Style: Refactor code in dependencies to enhance functionality. at 2025-09-30 14:44:32
 * Commit 339: Test: Fix bug in component to align with standards. at 2025-10-02 16:17:15
+* Commit 340: Refactor: Configure CI for module to improve user experience. at 2025-10-02 16:56:40